Try these Halloween potluck recipes for a ghoulishly good time!

 They’d also work for space-themed parties, rainbow parties, and more.
 When cupcakes are this light, fluffy, and lovely, you can make them work for anything.

-Well, these Halloween popcorn balls look like something straight from Nickelodeon.
-They almost look like slime-covered balls of goo.
+These Halloween popcorn balls almost look like slime-covered balls of goo.

-Luckily, they taste scrumptious.
+Luckily, though, they taste scrumptious.
 They’re crunchy, sweet, festive, and fun.

 Serve them at your next Halloween potluck.
 Or wrap them in pretty cellophane and give them out as homemade treats.